GreyNax/onyx_portal/_posts/2024-12-25-day-1-core-architecture.md

 tags: [containers, utilities, RV-standards, docking]
 ---

-Today was the first deep design session for the Obsidian Portal.
+Today was the first deep design session for the Onyx Portal.
 We started with a vague concept about modular escape rooms in shipping containers and ended with a coherent technical approach that leverages 50+ years of proven RV industry standards.

 ## The Big Decisions